sumeshkanayi/Powershell/README.md

 This script will read a csv file as input ,connect to the devices listed in the csv using a username and password at port 22 and will execute the command.
-Output also will be save at the same path
+Output also will be saved at the same path

 Uses dot Net library